 Last, but not least, is security.
 A solid security program will have documented policies and procedures, business continuity plan, disaster recovery plan, and incident response plan in place.
 Additionally, a SOC II audit will provide Here evidence that a third-party has verified all of these security controls are in place and function as intended.

-Follow these steps to perform comprehensive due diligence of a potential payroll vendor.
-These inquiries should help answer some basic questions about the dependability and trustworthiness of a payroll vendor and get your relationship off to a good start.
+Follow these steps to perform comprehensive due diligence of a potential payroll and HR solutions vendor.
+These inquiries should help answer some basic questions about the dependability and trustworthiness of a payroll and HR vendor and get your relationship off to a good start.

 Disclaimer: The opinions expressed are those of the author(s) and do not necessarily reflect the views of Netchex or its clients.
 This post is for general information purposes only and is not intended to be and should not be taken as legal advice.